 Abhishek: Tell us something about your college life, early start of your blogging career with Finix Post?

 Manpreet: College has been a very big teacher in my life.
 I grew from an inferiority-complex stricken below average student to a topper.
 I grew from a non-serious professional to a person serious about her career.
 I learned the importance of having true friends.
 I learned how to channelize my energy on good things when everything around you is bad.
 All these led me to work on Finix Post.
 I have had some random (now non-existent) blogs that didn’t work.
 But then it was all a part of my learning.
-I miss it, because end of college meant the finish of chance to learn more in that way.
+I miss it because the end of college meant the finish of a chance to learn more in that way.

 Abhishek: When your passion did become your profession?